Wall Go - Game Rules & How to Play Strategy Guide

 Game End

-- OR when no player can make any legal moves
+- No player can make any legal moves.

-- The player with the most territory (enclosed areas) wins
+- The player with the most points (largest territory) wins.